 The best way to help conquer these feelings is to take small steps into social situations.
 Instead of forcing yourself to do big things as a way of gaining confidence, try to accomplish little social activities, such as making eye contact and politely greeting strangers on the street, ordering for yourself in a restaurant, or scheduling activities with friends and family.
 Once you feel more comfortable about handling minor social activities, you can then move on to tackle the bigger ones.

 A great way to help regulate your ability to thrive in social situations is to utilize breathing techniques.
 These are recommended to help manage your apprehensions, such as diaphragmatic and autogenic breathing, which are forms of slowing the breath to enhance relaxation.
 Practicing yoga is another form of breathing control and is also a way of lessening the tension throughout your body, especially in your muscles, which can help to calm you down.

 Try and find some time for yourself to relax.

 A lot of people find that doing yoga and exercise is a good way of combating shyness, but others feel that partaking in their favorite hobbies is the best way to relax after a difficult day.

-Some find other ways to relax, such as using siberia snus, focusing on the strong flavor of the tobacco to help with mindfulness, or using calming essential oils to relax.
 When people feel relaxed, their confidence often grows to a point where they feel more in control of a social situation.
 This not only helps regulate their negative feelings, but it also makes them feel ready and able to tackle the next social situation they find themselves in.